damikun/trouble-training/README.md

 There are two options:
 - Use prepared init script.
 Run `.\build.cmd Init` from project root.
 This will take time since there are multiple steps as restore, compile, db initialization etc..
-- Manual instalation (Use in case script fails) follow the [manual instal readme](https://github.com/damikun/trouble-training/blob/main/Doc/Manual_Install.md) or use <a href="https://www.youtube.com/watch?v=3LBqZiW_Hvo">step-by-step video</a>
+- Manual instalation (Use in case script fails) follow the [manual instal readme](https://github.com/damikun/trouble-training/blob/main/Doc/Manual_Install.md)
 > **NOTE** Restore scripts use `npm`.
 In case you wanna use `yarn` you need to use manual instalation process..

 ### Run Frontned and Backend